bowtie-json-schema/bowtie/docs/implementers.rst

 * Commit your harness to the ``implementations`` directory in the root of Bowtie's repository, alongside the existing ones.
   Name your harness directory :file:`<{host-language}>-<{implementation-name}>/`.
   Use ASCII-compatible names, so if your implementation is written in C++ and is called ``flooblekins`` within the C++ ecosystem, call the directory ``cpp-flooblekins/``.
+* Ensure your harness is small and easily maintained, as it may need to be touched by others as Bowtie's protocol changes.
+* Install as little as possible from arbitrary URLs, preferring both the OS's package manager and your language's package manager whenever possible over manual download and compilation.
 * Please ensure you've used an ``alpine``-based image, or at least a slim one, to keep sizes as small as possible.
   Reference the existing ``Dockerfile``\ s if you need inspiration.
 * Please also add some sort of linter or autoformatter for the source code you've written.